Scotia

 Capital: Lyonesse

-Form of Government: Constitutional Monarchy with elements of direct democracy
+Form of Government: Absolute Monarchy with elements of direct democracy

 Current Monarch: His Serene Highness, Prince Charles II, The Prince of Scotia (The Sovereign Prince)

-Heir Presumptive: Her Serene Highness, Princess Ann, The Crown Princess
+Heir Presumptive: Her Serene Highness, Princess Ann, The Hereditary Princess

-Established: Wednesday 28th April 1937 as the Principality of Scotia.
-The ancient Kingdom of Scotia dates back to ancient times born from Queen Scotia and the Scoti.
+Established: Wednesday 28th April 1937 established as the Principality of Scotia.
+Restored from the ancient Kingdom of Scotia dates back to ancient times born from Queen Scotia and the Scoti.

 Currency: The Scoti (although the Euro is also widely used due to limitations of the Scoti)